Skip to main content

 you

-I want to come back to that — it matters.
-Right now, let's stay focused on [specific issue] so we can get to a clear next step.
+I want to come back to that because it matters.
+For the next few minutes, let's stay with [specific issue] so we can leave with a clear next step.

 you

-You might be right — I may not have been clear enough.
-I want to own that.
-And I also want us to look at what we can both do differently.
+You may be right that I was not clear enough.
+I want to own my part.
+I also want us to look at what needs to change on both sides.
 Is that fair?

 Repair